 Dr. Peter Kvam (CV)

-Peter is a faculty member in the Department of Psychology at the University of Florida.
-His research interests include judgment and decision-making, cognitive modeling, and new methods for studying psychology and cognitive processes including approaches like hierarchical Bayesian modeling and artificial intelligence.
+Peter is a faculty member in the Department of Psychology at The Ohio State University.
+His research interests include judgment and decision-making, cognitive modeling, and new methods for studying psychology and cognitive processes like machine learning and artificial intelligence.
 Current projects include disordered decision making in substance dependent individuals, differences between binary and multi-alternative decisions or continuous ratings, pricing, and computational methods for studying neural and evolutionary processes.
-He will be leaving the University of Florida to start a position at Ohio State University in Fall 2024.

 Graduate Student